 Glossary of Terms

 The following terms are frequently used in the Annual Town Report and at Town Meeting.
-In order to provide everyone with a better understanding of the of our Town government, the following definitions are provided.
+In order to provide everyone with a better understanding of our Town government, the following definitions are provided.
 You can also download this glossary as a PDF.

 Available Funds — "Free Cash"